KochiyaSanaeNya/EdgeSecurityAccess/README.md

 # EdgeSecurityAccess
 - WireGuard-based rapid networking software
-It has not yet undergone complete software usability testing and production deployment testing.
+This software has not undergone complete software usability testing and production deployment testing, and is strongly discouraged for commercial use or scenarios requiring high stability.
 **NOTICE** This project uses artificial intelligence to assist development during the development stage
-This server suite is designed for the Linux operating system.
+This server software suite is designed specifically for the Linux operating system.